oliora/ppconsul/README.md

 consul.stop();
 ```

 Call to `Consul::stop()` is irreversible: once it's done the `Consul` object is switched to the stopped state forever.
-This whole feature was made solery for the purpose of timely application shutdown in case when blocking queries are used and should be used accordingly.
+This whole feature purpose is to gracefully abort ongoing blocking queries on application/component shutdown.

 ### Connect to Consul via HTTPS (TLS/SSL, whatever you call it):